lauraz-15/javascript-quiz/README.md

 # Design

-Inspiration for design is taken from "Do you want to be a millionaire TV quiz show. the main heading also relates to it slighty as it says: "Can you be a Javascrip Master"
+Inspiration for design is taken from "Do you want to be a millionaire TV quiz show.
+The main heading also relates to it slighty as it says: "Can you be a Javascrip Master"